chriskrycho/v5.chriskrycho.com/site/library/Thinking Out Loud on Trauma.md

 subtitle: >
   Some musing and notes after reading the first fifth of <cite>The Body Keeps the Score</cite>
 date: 2022-08-06T16:30:00-0600
+tags:
+    - mental illness
+    - reading
+    - The Body Keeps the Score

 qualifiers:
   epistemic: >
     Bloggy and curious, literally “thinking out loud”.
 I haven’t given this *any* sustained thought, and this is more or less unedited.
 Take it for what you will, and be gentle with my ignorance.